 Consolidated net income was \$199.0 million in 2017 and included a \$15.5 million charge, net of tax.
 This charge consisted of acquisition related transaction and integration costs and restructuring and other items, net.
-Additionally it includes a \$47.3 million tax benefit from the U.S. Tax Cuts and Jobs Act.
+Additionally, it includes a \$47.3 million tax benefit from U.S. Tax Reform.